bigbagy/NLP-document-parsing-and-clustering/README.md

 - NLP based file processing with POS tagging and word tokenization

-- Visualization of clustering results in 2-D
+- Visualization of clustering results

 ### Prerequisites